cyrusimap/cyrus-imapd/docsrc/imap/concepts/features/mail-spool-partitions.rst

-    It is not recommended to use partitions for the purposes of restricting the amount of storage used by (sets of) mailboxes, unless you can also grow the filesystem (preferrably online) and you have (automated) means to determine what is to end up on each partition.
+    It is not recommended to use partitions for the purposes of restricting the amount of storage used by (sets of) mailboxes, unless you can also grow the filesystem (preferably online) and you have (automated) means to determine what is to end up on each partition.